-So, you have just treated yourself to a new pair of Lilly lashes and we’re assuming you’re here to make sure they stay in tip top condition?
-Well you've definitely come to the right place!
-We have all of the tips and tricks of the trade and we’re willing to spill the secrets on how to keep your Lilly Lashes looking fresher than ever.
-Get catwalk ready with our step by step guide on how to care for your new fave falsies.
+So, you have just treated yourself to a new pair of Lilly lashes, and we’re assuming you are here to make sure they stay in tip-top condition?
+Well, you've definitely come to the right place!
+We have all of the tips and tricks of the trade, and we’re willing to spill the secrets on how to keep your Lilly Lashes looking fresher than ever.
+Get catwalk ready with our step-by-step guide on how to care for your new fave falsies.

 Taking care of your Lilly Lashes is a process that needs your full attention!
 After all, you have spent money on some of the most glamour lashes in the world, you want to give them the care they deserve.